-Dr. Andy Feinstein is the Interim Provost and Vice President for Academic Affairs at San José State University.
+Dr. Andy Feinstein is the Provost and Vice President for Academic Affairs at San José State University.
 As the chief academic officer of the university, he oversees 154 degree programs (undergraduate, master’s and one doctorate), and supports over 30,000 students, 1,700 faculty, and more than 200 staff and administrators in seven academic colleges, the College of International and Extended Education (generating $29 million in self-support funds), the Martin Luther King Library (one of the nation’s first university-city library partnerships), as well as the Moss Landing Marine Laboratory in Monterey Bay and the SJSU Research Foundation.
 As Provost, he facilitates university strategic planning, leads Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty and student success, and supports curricular and program distinction.

 Before coming to SJSU, Dr. Feinstein was dean and James A. Collins Distinguished Chair of The Collins College of Hospitality Management at Cal Poly Pomona.
 The Collins College is the first and largest hospitality program in California and ranked as one of the best in the nation.
 At Cal Poly Pomona, Dr. Feinstein implemented a strategic plan resulting in the elevation of the program to a college, the development of a successful self-supported master’s of science program, and the raising of more than $14.5 million in gifts.
 He also served as the first CSU Director of Hospitality Management Education and established the Hospitality Management Education Initiative, a partnership of 14 CSU campuses and a board of top industry leaders.